HFSKSN/hfsksn.github.io/docs/11-Resources/resources.md

 ## Code

-The .zip file containing the finalized project code for this module is available [*here*](finalcode.zip)
+The .zip file containing the finalized Arduino code for this module's ESP32 is available [*here*](finalcode.zip)

 ## CAD Model